pulumi/docs/pulumi-hugo/themes/default/content/blog/what-exactly-is-cloud-engineering/index.md

 ---
-title: "WTF Is Cloud Engineering?"
+title: "What Exactly Is Cloud Engineering?"
 date: 2021-07-23T12:46:42-05:00
 draft: false
 meta_desc: "We talk a lot about cloud engineering.
 But what exactly is it?
 Let's find out!"